-If you´re looking for a local experience, away from the tourists that buzz around Barcelona, consider Mexican food.
+If you´re looking for a local experience, away from the tourists that buzz around Barcelona, consider Mexican food in Barcelona.
 Forget about the tapas, but try Tacos Tacos Barcelona!

 They serve fresh, bite size tacos for a very fair price.
 You get great value for money when you select one of their packs.
 This really is an added bonus for budget travelers who are looking for great food and a drink.

 It doesn´t matter if you want chicken, beef, pork or choose vegetarian.
 They have a variety of options with condiments and sauces to go with it.

 For more info on Tacos Tacos Barcelona, visit their website here.
 If you like them as much as I do, you can follow them on Facebook too.
 Looking for more delicious foods in Barcelona?
 Check out this Barcelona Food Tour by Wanderlustcloe.

 Craving for something different to eat?
 Try a Pinxtos Cooking Class.

 Have you tried out Tacos Tacos Barcelona?
 Did you ever try Mexican food outside Mexico?
 Let me know what you think about this concept.
 Would you try it?